You would have heard somehow that processed food is unhealthy.

-There is no doubt that minimally processed foods can save lots of your time but it can also retain some of the key nutrients like protein and Vitamin C.
+No doubt, minimally processed foods can save lots of your time, but it can also retain some of the essential nutrients like protein and Vitamin C.

-Let’s look upon some of the key advantages of minimally processed foods.
+Let’s look upon some of the significant advantages of minimally processed foods.

-- Milk fortified with vitamins D has prevented from rickets
+- Milk fortified with vitamin D has been prevented from rickets.

-- Minimally processing such as the addition of emulsifiers has preserved the texture of foods.
-Addition of emulsifier in peanut butter, cheese has prevented from separating into solid and liquid parts.
+- Minimally processing, such as the addition of emulsifiers, has preserved the texture of foods.
+The addition of emulsifier in peanut butter, cheese has prevented from separating into solid and liquid parts.

 - Refrigeration of food has delayed the spoilage of food and preserves the desirable sensory quality of foods such as flavor, aroma, texture, and appearance.